top of page

 Professional Autonomy & Its Limits

-Professional autonomy generally means that professionals within disciplines like law, medicine, nursing, social work, psychology, education, etc. have the authority to govern themselves.
+Professional autonomy generally means that individuals within disciplines like law, medicine, nursing, social work, psychology, education, etc. have the authority to govern themselves.
 Members of a profession come together to set up their own ethical codes, and hold each other responsible for abiding by them.
 They can determine what is appropriate practice in their field.

-There is a high level of responsibility given to professionals who have demonstrated an adequate level of skill to make autonomous decisions.
-In order to assert this responsibility, professionals have to earn certain degrees, pass exams, and meet continuing education requirements.
-Professionals regularly use their skills at assessment, intervention, and evaluation to determine, in conjunction with clients or patients, colleagues, and supervisors, what is the appropriate course of practice in a particular situation.
-Professional autonomy ensures that the medical doctor gets to determine what treatment to recommend to a patient with a certain cancer, and a therapist gets to choose which intervention is best for a client who presents with post traumatic stress disorder.
+The experts regularly use their skills at assessment, intervention, and evaluation to determine, in conjunction with clients or patients, colleagues, and supervisors, what is the appropriate course of practice in a particular situation.
+Autonomy ensures that the medical doctor gets to determine what treatment to recommend to a patient with a certain cancer, and a therapist gets to choose which intervention is best for a client who presents with post traumatic stress disorder.

 Mandated Reporting & Professional Autonomy